Hai Phong City cracks down on drugged drivers as experts call for stricter measures to prevent highway accidents

 Adding bite to the bark

 The inspection that led to the dismissals was conducted on nearly 7,500 drivers from July 2013 to January 2014.

-Nguyen Quang Hieu, chief of the transport management section at the Hai Phong transport department, said his agency was well aware of drivers using drugs and, Heavy transportation and lifting in Vietnam, Heavy transportation and lifting in Vietnam Heavy transportation and lifting in Vietnam, Drugged driving threatens traffic safety on Vietnam’s highways knew that many drivers did not meet regulated health requirements.
+Nguyen Quang Hieu, chief of the transport management section at the Hai Phong transport department, said his agency was well aware of drivers using drugs and, Heavy transportation and lifting in Vietnam, Heavy transportation and lifting in Vietnam, Logistics Oil and gas equipment.
+More than 60 booths showcased high-tech oil and gas equipment and services at an international exhibition from December 4-6 in knew that many drivers did not meet regulated health requirements.